tensorgit/TrackWork-win/README.md

 **How do I launch it?**
 ---
-Once the zipped file is unpacked, place the folder in your desired location and simply launch the TrackWork-v1.3.exe
+Once the zipped file is unpacked, place the folder in your desired location and simply launch the TrackWork-v1.3.exe.
+Please avoid C:/Programs as it may return unexpected errors)

 **How does it work?**
 ---